+This Consumer Confidence Report (CCR) reflects changes in drinking water regulatory requirements during 2016.
+All water systems are required to comply with the state Total Coliform Rule.
+Beginning April 1, 2016, all water systems are also required to comply with the federal Revised Total Coliform Rule.
+The new federal rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microbials (i.e. total coliform and E. coli bacteria).
+The USEPA anticipates greater public health protection as the new rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.
+Water systems that exceed a specified frequency of total coliform occurrences are required to conduct an assessment to determine if any sanitary defects exist.
+If found, these must be corrected by the water system.
 Eastern Municipal Water District routinely tests for the presence of coliform bacteria as an indicator of the sanitary quality of drinking water.
-EMWD analyzed 3,046 coliform samples in 2015, one of which was total coliform positive.
+EMWD analyzed 3,056 coliform samples in 2016, four of which were total coliform positive.
 The maximum allowed by EPA for coliforms is no more than 5 percent in any month.
-The highest monthly coliform result was 0.4 percent, which complies with this standard.
+The highest monthly coliform result was 0.7 percent, which complies with this standard.
 EMWD also tests for E. coli bacteria, which indicate fecal or sewage contamination.
-Zero samples tested positive for E. coli in 2015.
+Zero samples tested positive for E. coli in 2016.